jmuozan/Notes_and_Thoughts/Papers/Technical_Mentality.md

 # Technical mentality: Primciples for HCI Research and Practice

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

 technical mentality, an onto-epistemology based on direct knowledge of technical objects and systems.

 ## Introduction